odpi/egeria/open-metadata-resources/open-metadata-tutorials/beginners-guide/running-self-contained.md

 1. Download all of the files (and directory structure) under [https://github.com/odpi/egeria/tree/master/open-metadata-resources/open-metadata-deployment/compose/tutorials](https://github.com/odpi/egeria/tree/master/open-metadata-resources/open-metadata-deployment/compose/tutorials).

-1. From within the `tutorials` directory downloaded in the first step, run the command `docker-compose -f ./egeria-tutorial.yaml up`.
+1. From within the `tutorials` directory downloaded in the first step, run the command:

+    ```shell script
+    docker-compose -f ./egeria-tutorial.yaml up
+    ```

 1. You may need to wait while some containers are downloaded and started up.
 Once you see the following lines: